What Does No-Code Mean?

 No-code development is critical for assisting IT users in two ways.
 It either helps them accelerate the time they spend building complicated apps for the business or enables them to add low-code implementations to fine-tune business applications for specific use cases.
 For example, some of the most complex serverless computing deployments rely on low-code to reduce cloud costs.

 Several insurance companies use low-code software to transform manual processes into digital ones.
 One of the most time-honored use cases is ingesting customer information to deliver quotes.
-By building applications to automate this process, insurers can abandon manual, spreadsheet-based processes to give customers quotes much quicker.
+By building applications automating this process, insurers can abandon manual, spreadsheet-based processes to give customers quotes much quicker.

 The classic example of no-code software creating self-service value for the business is using this technology to create dashboards for analytics.
 With intuitive drag-and-drop capabilities, users can assemble data from their sources for Business Intelligence and reporting to get a comprehensive look at results for informed decision-making.